Skukuza: Accommodation

-Unrelated but quite near to Skukuza is the Protea Hotel Kruger Gate, a 4-star lodge-style hotel located immediately outside of the park (19km from Skukuza camp).
-The hotel is owned by Protea Hotels, a subsidiary of Marriott and has air conditioning as well as its own restaurant & bar, swimming pool, gym, tennis courts, children's playground, car rental and conference facilities.
+Unrelated but quite near to Skukuza is the Protea Hotel Kruger Gate, a 4-star lodge-style hotel located immediately outside of the park (19 km from Skukuza camp).
+The hotel is owned by Protea Hotels, a subsidiary of Marriott and has air conditioning as well as its own restaurant and bar, swimming pool, gym, tennis courts, children's playground, car rental and conference facilities.

 Kruger Shalati hotel

 Kruger Shalati is a luxury hotel based in train cars on the bridge and in the nearby station at Skukuza.
 It offers 24 two-sleeper carriage rooms and 7 two-sleeper bridge house suites, with floor to ceiling glass walls in the train cars for immersion into the surrounding area.
 The rooms are decorated in a reimagined style of the original 1920s trains that crossed the bridge.
 The hotel has an overhanging pool above the river, facing away from the rest of Skukuza.

 Accommodation for Guests with Mobility Challenges

 South African National Parks are working to provide facilities for guests with mobility challenges, including safari vehicles and sleeping accommodations.
 6 of the bungalows (all coded BD2Z by SANParks) are equipped with roll-in showers, and 2 (coded BG2ZE) have baths with hand rails.
-Units with baths, however, are lacking kitchenettes.
+Units with baths, however, lack kitchenettes.
 One guest cottage (unit 226) is also equipped with a wheelchair-accessible bathroom and a roll-in shower.
 These facilities have been noted as being difficult to use without assistance.